Malik Monk NBA Playoffs Player Props: Kings vs. Warriors

 - Monk has taken 10.3 shots per game this season and made 4.6 per game, which account for 11.0% and 10.0%, respectively, of his team's total.

-- He's knocked down 1.9 threes per game, or 12.7% of his team's makes from beyond the arc this season.
+- He's made 1.9 threes per game, or 12.7% of his team's makes from beyond the arc this season.

 - The Kings average the ninth-most possessions per game with 103.2.
 His opponents, the Warriors, have one of the fastest tempos, ranking fourth with 104.8 possessions per contest.

-- The Warriors are the 21st-best defensive squad in the league, conceding 117.1 points per contest.
+- The Warriors are the 21st-best defensive squad in the league, giving up 117.1 points per contest.

 Malik Monk vs. the Warriors